 The years and months for which full Assessments have been paid by your employer on your Total Assessable Compensation and, if applicable, for which you have personally paid Assessments.
-You earn one month of Credited Service toward your pension benefit and possibly toward the Medicare Supplement Health Plan Subsidy for each month that the applicable Assessment is paid in full.
+You earn one month of Credited Service toward your pension benefit and possibly toward the port-retirement health subsidy for each month that the applicable Assessment is paid in full.

-Credited Service is used to calculate your pension benefit and to determine your status (Active/Inactive) under the Clergy Pension Plan and your eligibility for, and the amount of, the Medicare Supplement Health Plan Subsidy.
+Credited Service is used to calculate your pension benefit and to determine your status (Active/Inactive) under the Clergy Pension Plan and your eligibility for, and the amount of, the post-retirement health subsidy.
 Please note that, effective January 1, 2018, you only earn Credited Service under the Medicare Subsidy Plan if you pay Assessments on monthly compensation that is equal to or greater than 1/12 of the Hypothetical Minimum Compensation.